[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 The teaching of Modern Languages begins in Junior Years, with the introduction of French from L4.
 Topics covered include numbers, colours, classroom language, family members, pets, hobbies and interests.
 The focus is on enjoyment and encouraging real communication.
 Mandarin is introduced in L5, allowing pupils the opportunity to learn some basic language, while acquiring knowledge about Chinese culture and customs.

-A further choice is made at the end of Form 2 as pupils select the subjects they wish to study to National 5 level.
+A further choice is made towards the end of Form 2 as pupils select the subjects they wish to study to National 5 level.
 The norm is that all pupils choose at least one foreign language, although an increasing number opt to take two languages at this level.
 The topics covered are designed to be relevant to the young people of today, and include healthy living, the advantages and disadvantages of new technology, and the environment, all the while helping the pupils to acquire new language skills.

 Beyond National 5, our pupils study Higher and Advanced Higher in Modern Languages, equipping them well for study at tertiary level and granting them important life skills.